The Devil Wears Prada (film): Plot

-In Paris, Andy learns from Miranda about her impending divorce.
+In Paris, Andy learns that Miranda's husband has filed for divorce.
 Later that night, Nigel tells Andy that he has accepted a job as creative director with rising designer James Holt.
-Andy spends the night with an attractive young writer, Christian Thompson, who tells her that Miranda is to be replaced by Jacqueline Follet as editor of Runway.
-Andy attempts to warn her, but Miranda sends her away.
+She spends the night with an attractive writer, Christian Thompson, who tells her that Jacqueline Follet (Miranda's counterpart as editor-in-chief at French Runway) is being prepped to replace Miranda.
+Andy attempts to warn Miranda, but Miranda dismisses her.

-At a luncheon later that day, Miranda announces Jacqueline as the new creative director to Holt, leaving Andy and Nigel stunned.
-Later, Miranda explains to Andy that she already knew of the plot to replace her and sacrificed Nigel to keep her own job.
-Andy is repulsed, but Miranda points out that Andy did the same to Emily by agreeing to go to Paris.
-When they arrive at their destination, Andy exits the car without a word and returns to New York.
+At a later luncheon, Miranda announces Jacqueline as Holt's new creative director, much to Andy and Nigel's shock.
+Later, Miranda reveals that she already knew of the scheme to replace her, and sacrificed Nigel's ambitions to keep her job.
+Andy is repulsed by Miranda's betrayal of her friend, but Miranda points out that Andy did the same thing to Emily by agreeing to accompany Miranda to Paris.
+Not wanting to become the type of person Miranda is, Andy storms off.
+When Miranda tries calling her, Andy tosses her phone into the Fontaine de la Concorde.

-Sometime later, Andy meets up with Nate, who tells her he has a new job as a sous-chef in Boston, and they agree to remain friends.
-The same day, Andy is interviewed and accepted to work at a major New York publication company.
-The editor recounts how he called Runway for a reference, and was informed by Miranda that while Andy was one of the biggest disappointments she ever had as an assistant, he would be an idiot not to hire her.
-Andy then calls Emily and reconciles with her by offering her the clothes she obtained in Paris.
-While passing the Runway office building, Andy makes eye contact with Miranda and waves at her.
-Miranda does not acknowledge her, but smiles to herself once she is seated in her car.
+Some time later back in New York, Andy meets up with Nate, who tells her he has a new job as a sous-chef in Boston, and they agree to keep in touch.
+The same day, Andy has an interview at the New York Mirror newspaper.
+The editor recounts that when he called Runway for a reference, Miranda told him that Andy was the biggest disappointment she had ever had as an assistant, and that he would be an idiot not to hire her.

+After getting the job, Andy calls Emily and offers her the clothes she obtained in Paris.
+While walking past the Runway office building, Andy sees Miranda and waves at her.
+Miranda does not acknowledge Andy, but smiles to herself once she is seated in her car.